intermine/im-docs/docs/intermine/upgrade.rst

 This is a non-disruptive release.

-Galaxy integration has been improved; you should remove the galaxy related properties from the web.properties file to benefit of it.
+Galaxy integration has been improved; you should remove the galaxy related properties from the web.properties file to benefit from it.

 Integration with ELIXIR AAI has been included.